A Brief History of St. Katherine of Siena Church

 In 1907, Mother Katharine Drexel visited the church of Santa Maria Sopra Minerva, Rome.
 Here a major relic of the Saint from Siena who was also Katharine’s patron is venerated.
 On October 1, 2000, Mother Katherine became the first female, canonized saint from Philadelphia.

-On December 10, 1922, Father Coakley celebrated the first Masses on St. Katherine’s parish property in the combination Church/ Rectory.
+On December 10, 1922, Father Coakley celebrated the first Masses on St. Katherine’s parish property in the combination Church/Rectory.
 In the early years of the parish, the number of parishioners was relatively few, and this Rectory/Church arrangement was, in some sense, adequate.
 However, in the late forties and early fifties the growth rate of the parish population was notable, and a larger church was a necessity.
 Accordingly, on November 14, 1954, Father Thomas P. Fitzgerald, the third pastor, broke ground for our present church.

 Ten years later, and as one result of the Second Vatican Council, languages other than Latin were permitted in parts of the Mass.
 Thus in 1966 the initial step was taken eventually leading to the present day use of English for the celebration of Mass.
 Permission was also given for churches to have a freestanding altar with the Celebrant facing the congregation.

-In September 1967 the Parish Council encouraged Father William F. Drobel, our fourth pastor to move the main altar forward and to add a marble lectern for use by the Cantor.
+In September 1967 the Parish Council encouraged Father William F. Drobel, our fourth pastor, to move the main altar forward and to add a marble lectern for use by the Cantor.
 Under the direction of Father Drobel, all work affecting both altar and tabernacle was completed, and the first Mass was celebrated with the newly configured Sanctuary on March 8, 1969.

 From the changes made to the altar to the present, the integrity of our Sanctuary has remained relatively untouched.
 Following the 1999 closing of St. Anthony of Padua Church in the Schuylkill section of the city, Monsignor James P. McBride, our fifth pastor, was fortunate to acquire two large marble angels that today stand in our Sanctuary.
-These statues which enhance the prayerful atmosphere of the sanctuary were given in memory of Charles and Nancy Hausmann, and Charles Scully.
+These statues which enhance the prayerful atmosphere of the sanctuary were given in memory of longtime parishioners Charles and Nancy Hausmann, and Charles Scully.
 Further improvements inside the Church centered on the location of the Baptismal Font and the upgrading of the lighting and amplification systems.

 A further improvement made during Monsignor McBride’s pastorate was the addition of a handicapped accessible ramp at the front of the church.
 The ramp, which matches the beautiful stone work of the original building, was designed by Rick Paul and installed by Jim Vallorani in 1995.
 Completing the effort of these two parishioners was a third member of the parish, John Hladczuk, who fashioned and installed the hand railings and wrought iron supports, which complete this practical addition.
+Hladczuk would once again be called upon in 2017 to install a safety railing on the balustrade of the choir loft and four additional railings in the Sanctuary.
+Two railings at the entrance and two railings on either side of the Altar of Sacrifice,

 To commemorate the beginning of the 21st Century and to pay tribute to the patronage of St. Katherine of Siena and St. Katharine Drexel, Monsignor McBride commissioned the Callanan Stained Glass Studio to install two new windows at the side entrances of the church.
 These tasteful additions enhance the beauty of our church and remind us all of our holy patron and saintly benefactor.